apike/allenpike.com/_posts/2025-04-30-post-chat-llm-ui.md

 Another UI convention being reinvented is the search field.

-It used be that finding your flight details in your email required typing something like, “air canada confirmation” and hoping that’s actually the phrasing in the email you’re thinking of.
+It used to be that finding your flight details in your email required typing something exact, like “air canada confirmation”, and hoping that’s actually the phrasing in the email you’re thinking of.

 Now, you should be able to type “what are the flight details for the offsite?” and find what you want.